Extract of the 2019-2020 Guidelines

 - publication of musical works, books or publications for social and informative purposes, unless they have particular nationwide or local importance and their distribution be free of charge.

-1. SOCIETY AREA
+1. SOCIAL AREA

 violence against women and children;